chitangchin/InteractiveSystemDesign/ReadME.md

 what scale is expected? tweets number of tweet views timeline generations per sec, etc

-how muhc storagew will we need? each tweet is unique to the storage size photo and videos
+how much storage will we need? each tweet is unique to the storage size of photos and videos

-network bandwith usage are we expeciong? how to manage traffic and balance load between servers
+network bandwidth usage are we expecting? how to manage traffic and balance load between servers

 defining data model
-how data will flow among compnents
+how data will flow among components

 user:
-tweet
+Tweet
-userFollow:
+user follow:
 FavoriteTweets

 NoSQL? or MySQL?